akka/akka-samples/akka-sample-cluster-scala/README.md

 The frontend that simulates user jobs as well as keeping track of available workers is defined in [Frontend.scala](src/main/scala/sample/cluster/transformation/Frontend.scala).
 The actor subscribes to the `Receptionist` with the `WorkerServiceKey` to receive updates when the set of available workers in the cluster changes.
 If a worker dies or its node is removed from the cluster the receptionist will send out an updated listing so the frontend does not need to `watch` the workers.

-To run this sample, type ` sbt "runMain sample.cluster.transformation.App"` if it is not already started.
+To run this sample, make sure you have shut down any previously started cluster sample, then type `sbt "runMain sample.cluster.transformation.App"`.

 TransformationApp starts 5 actor systems (cluster members) in the same JVM process.
 It can be more interesting to run them in separate processes.
 Stop the application and run the following commands in separate terminal windows.